CBP Advised Me to Apply for Reentry Permit: Must I?

 I obtained a green card two years ago because my daughter is a U.S. citizen.
 I usually visit the U.S. once every six months or so for a few weeks because most of my business activities still take place outside the country.
 This time, a Customs and Border Protection officer told me that I will need to apply for a reentry permit before I leave.
 What should I do?

 If you were “advised” (or warned) to apply for a reentry permit (as the Customs and Border Protection or CBP officer probably marked in your passport), you are left with three options: either to comply with the warning, to discard the warning, or to voluntarily abandon your permanent resident status.
+(By way of background, realize that the very definition of a lawful permanent resident is someone who makes his or her home in the United States; it is not meant as a travel document.)

 To comply with the warning, you will need to quickly file Form I-131, Application for Travel Document (available from U.S. Citizenship and Immigration Services or USCIS), while you are still present in the United States.
 Expect a receipt within less than two weeks, and (if you are under 79 years of age) an appointment notice for biometrics (fingerprints and photographs), which you should attend before leaving the country.